 BTW, To run a shell script, just cut-and-paste the above into a file, say

-"myscript", then
+", then

-modify the "/path/to/..." items to correspond to your
+" items to correspond to your

-system/environment, and then type: "sh myscript" to run it.
+system/environment, and then type: "sh myscript

-Note that on Solaris make is /usr/ccs/bin/make,
+Note that on Solaris make

-so that is why the above puts /usr/ccs/bin in PATH.
+so that is why the above puts /usr/ccs/bin

-Also, it is probably a bad idea to have /usr/ucb in your PATH
+Also, it is probably a bad idea to have /usr/ucb

 while building.